Bisera Turković: Career

 In the early 1990s, Turković worked as chief editor for Hayat TV.
 She was the first bilateral ambassador appointed in the history of independent Bosnia and Herzegovina.
 Her first assignment as ambassador was in Zagreb, Croatia (1993–1994).
 During Turković's tenure, her Party of Democratic Action organised a massive weapons shipment, through Croatia from Iran to the Republic of Bosnia and Herzegovina, during the Bosnian War, although the United States had imposed a weapons embargo on Bosnia and Herzegovina.

 Turković later served as an ambassador to Hungary (1994–1996), and at Bosnia and Herzegovina's Permanent Mission to the Organization for Security and Co-operation in Europe in Vienna (1996 to 2000).
-From 2000 to 2001, he was appointed Minister for European Integration in the governments of Spasoje Tuševljak and Martin Raguž.
+From 2000 to 2001, she was appointed Minister for European Integration in the governments of Spasoje Tuševljak and Martin Raguž.

 From 2001 to 2004, Turković worked as an executive director of the Centre for Security Studies in Bosnia and Herzegovina, as well as a lecturer at the Faculty of Criminal Justice, University of Sarajevo.
 She has also given lectures at the University of Sarajevo, Webster University, the International University of Sarajevo and the University of Travnik as well as at George Washington University and at other major international universities.
 From 2004 to 2005, she served at Bosnia and Herzegovina's Permanent Mission to the United Nations in Vienna and as Ambassador to the International Atomic Energy Agency, the Comprehensive Nuclear-Test-Ban Treaty Organization, and the United Nations Industrial Development Organization.
 From 2005 until 2009, Turković served as Bosnia and Herzegovina's ambassador to the United States, Mexico and Brazil.

 Her next diplomatic postings were in Brussels as a bilateral ambassador to Belgium and Luxembourg, as well as in Qatar from 2018 to 2019.